bstrdmax/MaxwellVantage/development-tools/technical-guides/05-deployment-guide.md

     -   If the analysis loads successfully, your serverless function is correctly configured with the `API_KEY`.
 If you get an error, check the function logs in the Netlify dashboard.
 4.  **Test Airtable Integration**:
     -   Navigate to the **Projects Assistant**.
     -   Verify that the "All Projects" table shows a green "Live from Airtable" status indicator.
-If it shows "Using Mock Data", re-check your `VITE_AIRTABLE_...` environment variables.
+If it shows "Using Mock Data", re-check your `AIRTABLE_...` environment variables.

 ---

 ## Troubleshooting

--   **"Function not found" or 404 errors on AI calls**: Ensure your build settings in Netlify correctly specify the functions directory (`netlify/functions`).
+-   **"Function not found" or 404 errors on AI/Airtable calls**: Ensure your build settings in Netlify correctly specify the functions directory (`netlify/functions`).
 -   **AI features return errors**: Go to the **"Functions"** tab in your Netlify site dashboard and check the logs for your `gemini` function.
 The logs will often contain specific error messages from the AI or point to a missing `API_KEY`.
--   **Airtable/Firebase not working**: This is almost always due to incorrect or missing `VITE_` environment variables.
+-   **Airtable/Firebase not working**: This is almost always due to incorrect or missing environment variables.
 Go back to Step 4 and carefully verify each key and value.
 Remember to redeploy after any change to environment variables.